matthewjmiller/Tech_Writing1/Rough_Instruction_1.md

 ## Summary

-The following instructions are to explain the process of catching, saddling, and riding a horse.
+The following instructions are to explain the process of catching, saddling, and riding a horse for someone who has never ridden a horse or little experience with riding horses.
 The instructions will also cover how to behave around a horse as well as control it.

 ## Introduction